What to Wear to the Masters Tournament

+April is truly one of the most beautiful times in Augusta, with afternoons warming up to a pleasant average of 77º F (25º C).
 While late morning and afternoons are warm, the average low in Augusta during Masters Week is 55º F (13 º C).
-Therefore, we recommend wearing a light jacket or pullover for cooler mornings.
-Make sure it’s light enough to tie around your waist or stuff into a bag once it warms up by late morning.
+Therefore, we recommend wearing a light jacket or pullover for cooler mornings for both men and women.
+Ensure it’s light enough to tie around your waist or stuff into a bag once it warms up late morning.
 You can never go wrong with layers.

 Shoes and Bags

 If you are a first-time Masters patron, you will be surprised by the many elevation changes across the course.
 The images on television do not accurately depict the hills and valleys.
 It is also common to log 5+ miles each day on your fitness tracker.
 Because of these reasons, we highly recommend comfortable athletic shoes for taking on those hills.
 Keep in mind the infamous hills can become slippery (especially under the pine trees) after a rain shower making golf shoes an excellent choice.
 Make sure they do not have metal spikes, as they are prohibited.
 Ladies, do yourselves a favor and leave the high heels at home.
 We know they look fabulous on you, but these are some seriously steep hills.
 You will thank us later!